 Once an offer of employment has been accepted, the successful candidate will be required to undergo a health assessment.

 To apply online for this vacancy, please click on the 'Apply' button below.
 This will route you to the University's Web Recruitment System, where you will need to register an account (if you have not already) and log in before completing the online application form.

-If you have any questions regarding this vacancy, please contact Professor David Rubinsztein by email on firstname.lastname@example.org.
-For any queries regarding the application process, please contact Charlotte Yelton, HR Supervisor, by email on email@example.com
+If you have any queries about the vacancy, please contact Professor David Rubinsztein on firstname.lastname@example.org.
+If you have any queries about the application process, please contact Charlotte Yelton, HR Supervisor, on email@example.com